dusty/mongoid_grid/README.txt

 Installation

-  Put the library in your project however you want.
+  Put the libraries in your project however you want.

+  # As a gem you could
+  require 'mongoid/grid'
+  require 'rack/grid'

 Usage